 The hair color wheel generates a lot of confusion among those of us who aren’t beauty school graduates.
 While you might not consider the hair color wheel as you pick your specific hair color, you may want to have an understanding of how it works so that you can properly maintain your fresh color, post-salon trip.
-Luckily, the wheel is not hard to master and we’ll walk you through the basics so that your hair care practices and products best reflect and benefit your hair color needs.

 Understanding the Hair Color Wheel